What we need your help for:

 The research focuses on cases in both West and East Berlin between May 1945 and the end of 1999.
 The threat of losing parental rights for lesbian mothers in West Germany until the late 1990s was one of the most serious forms of discrimination against lesbian love.
 Fear was widespread among the affected mothers, which could become an insurmountable obstacle to living as a lesbian.
 Whether parental rights were also revoked in East Germany due to lesbian lifestyles needs to be investigated, as does the situation in East Berlin between 1990 and 1999.

-We are already looking for eyewitnesses who would like to share their stories about the loss of parental rights for lesbian mothers.
-You can find our appeal above.
+We are looking for contemporary witnesses who would like to share their stories regarding the removal of custody from lesbian mothers.
+You can find our call for submissions above.

-In addition to the Plötz/Bühner research project, we are also able to conduct two biographical video interviews in our oral history project, “Archive of Other Memories.”
-These two interviews with mothers in lesbian relationships will be made available to researchers and other interested parties, in accordance with the wishes of the interviewees.
+In addition to the Plötz/Bühner research project, and as part of our oral history project “Archive of Other Memories,” we are planning to conduct two life-history video interviews.
+The resulting interviews—featuring mothers in lesbian relationships—are to be made accessible to researchers and interested parties, in accordance with the interviewees’ specifications.

 You might also be interested in…